 When to Upgrade from Standalone Accounting to ERP

-Not every organization needs an ERP system for accounting.
-However, specific operational triggers indicate when the limitations of standalone accounting software are costing the organization more than an ERP investment would.
+Not every organization requires an ERP system for accounting.
+However, certain operational triggers can show when standalone accounting software is costing more than an ERP investment.

 - Multiple entities or subsidiaries: Manual consolidation across legal entities becomes unsustainable beyond 2-3 entities